 Did you know that women have unique and specific risk factors for heart disease?
 Or that approximately 44% of women in the U.S. are currently living with some form of heart disease?

-Heart disease is the leading cause of death for both women and men in the U.S., claiming roughly one in five female lives each year.
-Despite its prevalence, many women remain unaware of the seriousness of this often silent condition.
-Research shows only about half of U.S. women recognize heart disease as their biggest health threat.
+Heart disease is the leading cause of death for both women and men in the U.S., claiming roughly one in five women's lives each year.
+Despite its prevalence, many women are unaware of the seriousness of this often silent condition.
+Research shows only about half of women in the U.S. recognize heart disease as their biggest health threat.

-We chatted with Dr. Leslie Saltzman, chief medical officer at Ovia Health, a Labcorp company.
+We chatted with Dr. Leslie Saltzman, Chief Product Officer at Ovia Health by Labcorp and Medical Discipline Director, Consumer Health at Labcorp.
 Dr. Saltzman is a board-certified internal medicine physician with extensive experience in women's health.
-She began her career by founding a primary care practice exclusively for women that combined internal medicine, gynecology, psychology and nutrition.
+She began her career by founding a primary care practice exclusively for women that combined internal medicine, gynecology, psychology and nutrition, and sat down with us to share her thoughts on heart health for women.

 What are the unique risk factors for women?